 Press Control twice.

 Alternatively, click on the toolbar.

 The icon is hidden by default.
-To add the icon to the toolbar, open the Settings/Preferences dialog (Ctrl+Alt+S), go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
+To add the icon to the toolbar, open the Settings dialog (Control+Alt+S), go to , expand the Main Toolbar node, and add the Run Anything action, for example, below Search Everywhere.
 See Menus and toolbars for details.

 Launch a run/debug configuration

-Start typing the run/debug configuration name and select it from the suggestion list.
+Start typing the run/debug configuration name and select it from the list of suggestions:

 To debug a run configuration, hold Shift when launching it.

 Start typing the command name and navigate the suggestion list using the arrow keys.
 When you press Space, you accept the current suggestion and get further suggestions specific to this command.

 To get the list of all available commands, type

 ?.
 The list of commands depends on the installed/enabled plugins.
 If a command is not on the suggestion list, it will be executed in the terminal.